MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Experiments

-These substantial performance gains enable the networks to surpass the performance of BP, even when divided into a larger number of local modules (34 and 51 for ResNet-101 \cite{r5} and ResNet-152 \cite{r5}, respectively).
-These findings reinforce the effectiveness of MLAAN in improving the accuracy and robustness of deep learning models, especially in scenarios involving complex and deep architectures.
+These results demonstrate MLAAN's ability to improve deep learning models and outperform BP even with more local modules, reinforcing its effectiveness in improving accuracy and robustness in complex and deep architectures.

-\emph{3) Training-Accuracy Curve Analysis:} To illustrate the impact of our proposed method on training performance, we have compared a comparative analysis between the original method and the method enhanced with MLAAN.
-We visualized the accuracy-epoch curves and the results are presented in Figure \ref{fig:4}.
-Our proposed MLAAN consistently outperforms the original model across different backbones.
-Notably, significant improvements are observed in terms of both convergence speed and accuracy.

-The curve of the original method exhibits considerable fluctuations, particularly in the early stages of training.
-There are noticeable discrepancies in accuracy between adjacent epochs, which indicates unpredictability and potential limitations when making robust predictions and adapting to different data patterns.
-In contrast, our method effectively addresses this issue by mitigating instability and significantly enhancing both accuracy and convergence speed.
-Consequently, the training time is shortened and overall efficiency is improved.